tegin/medical-fhir/medical_imaging_study/readme/DESCRIPTION.rst

-This addon enables to import imaging studies
+This addon enables to import imaging studies and series.